I received my newsletter from Salaam Gateway and my eye caught the title about “DIY Umrah” How worried are agents.

 Other countries like the United States, Australia, Canada and the UK are much more open to the idea of issuing visas.
 And many people from North American do a Do-It-Yourself Umrah.

 An interesting point raised on the idea of DIY Umrah is how people will cope with the cost and who is reliable.
-As of now, to issue a visa your fees are non-refundable, so this is not really a problem, hotels are non-refundable and flights as well.
+As of now, to issue a visa your fees are non-refundable, so this is not really a problem, hotels are non-refundable and flights are as well.

 Losing this amount of money for a person who has booked a trip is a substantial loss and many are serious travellers because their money is on the hook.
 Not a deposit to an Umrah travel agent.

-For those who go on a DIY Umrah, the bigger obstacle is obtaining the Umrah visa from an agent in their country.
+For those who go on a DIY Umrah, the bigger obstacle is obtaining an Umrah visa from an agent in their country.
 I had to ring 10 before I found an agent willing to issue me an Umrah visa in the UK and this is true daily for many of the emails from readers I receive asking for recommendations.

 Things are changing, technology is helping the situation and modernisation.
 Saudi Arabia is in the process of issuing tourist visas and also looking into online Umrah visas and I feel things will become easier.

-The best way of them achieving their 2030 vision is to let people start becoming independent when it comes to their Umrah pilgrimage.
+The best way them achieving their 2030 vision is to let people start becoming independent when it comes to their Umrah pilgrimage.
 I wish this becomes true for Hajj as well.

 I know for a fact many more new options are coming up in the next few years to make this possible.